 At the time, this made me chuckle (not least because the girl in question was – and presumably still is – very intelligent indeed), but over time it became an in-joke between my wife and I, to such an extent that we started referring to FADGE-IT-ASS ourselves.

 Then, on one occasion many years later, I instinctively – and accidentally – did so in public (whilst shopping in Tesco), and noticed someone stare at me in disbelief, like I was a complete moron.
-I was about to explain, when I suddenly remembered my own joy at first hearing this mispronunciation of the word, and decided instead to let them savour the moment.
+I was about to explain, when I suddenly remembered my own joy at first hearing this mispronunciation of the word, and decided to let them savour the moment instead.

-I like to think that they then went home and told their friends and family about the idiot with his FADGE-IT-ASS in Tesco; and word spread from there.
-Who knows, maybe one day we can persuade sufficient numbers of people that our pronunciation is in fact correct, and then petition the Government (via something like Change.Org), to acknowledge it?
-Ok, the Mexicans will still probably pronounce it the old-fashioned way, but that’s their prerogative (it is, after all, their word), but they’ll be too preoccupied with Trump and his wall to notice.
+I like to think that they then went home and told all their friends and family about the idiot with his FADGE-IT-ASS in Tesco; and word spread from there.
+Who knows, maybe one day we can persuade sufficient numbers of people that our pronunciation is in fact correct, and then petition the Government (via something like Change.org), to formally acknowledge it?
+Ok, the Mexicans will still probably pronounce it the old-fashioned way, but that’s their prerogative (it is, after all, their word), and they’ll be too preoccupied with Trump and his wall to notice anyway.

 Anyway, in recent years, as the mid-life senility caused by having young children has truly taken hold, I have relished finding new and increasingly ludicrous ways of pronouncing the slightly more exotic words we encounter in modern society.

-For example, the recent discovery of quinoa (QUINN-OH-AH), by a Waitrose employee in Chichester*, was a gift, because no fucker in their right mind would assume the correct pronunciation of that word is in fact KEEN-WAH.
+For example, the recent invention of quinoa (QUINN-OH-AH), by a Waitrose employee in Berkshire*, was a gift, because no fucker in their right mind would assume the correct pronunciation of that word is in fact KEEN-WAH.

 (* NB: I may have made this fact up)

-You have never experienced true infuriation, until you have repeatedly corrected a pretentious middle-class person in Waitrose, on their use of the word quinoa.
+You have never experienced true fury, until you have repeatedly corrected a pretentious middle-class person in Waitrose, on their use of the word quinoa.